Abhiram-kandiyana/DL-Review-PyTorch/question_bank/cnns.md

 5. What was the novelty in InceptionNet?

 ## CONVOLUTION FILTERS
-6. What are 1X1D convolutions used for?
+6. What are 1X1 D convolutions used for?
-7. Why are 3X3 convolution filters better than 5X5 or 7X7
+7. Why are 3X3 convolution filters better than 5X5 or 7X7?

 ## RECEPTIVE FIELD
 8. What is a receptive filed?
 Why is it useful?